MaMpf-HD/mampf/README.md

 ## 💻 Installation (with docker compose)

-To easily try out MaMpf you can use docker compose.
-Clone the MaMpf repository and run docker compose:
+To easily try out MaMpf you can use `docker compose`.
+Clone the MaMpf repository and run `docker compose`:

 ```
 git clone -b main --recursive git@github.com:MaMpf-HD/mampf.git